 From the very beginning, the SSCC was a member of the Photographic Society of America (PSA).
 This provided an opportunity for members to exhibit their work in the Print and Slide Circuits in the U.S. and around the world.
 Through the years, SSCC has arranged exhibits of members’ work in a variety of locations throughout the Washington, DC area.
 Club members have also participated in the competitions sponsored by Greater Washington Council of Camera Clubs and the Council of Maryland Camera Clubs.

 The Club’s newsletter, the Cable Release, began publication in October 1961 as a mimeographed newsletter with hand-drawn illustrations, which was mailed to members for 4¢.
 Later issues contained black-and-white photographs, and two 1979 issues feature front-page color Xerox reproductions from slides.
 The first mention of the use of a computer was by editor Art Drucker, who used his trusty Commodore from 1984 to 1987.
 Over the years, the Cable Release has provided club news, photo-related articles, and members’ opinions on a variety of topics.
+In the 2016/17 program year the Cable Release became a web-based newsletter with links to articles and other web pages.
+There is an index of articles from the past several years in this edition.
 The archive of past newsletters, which is in the care of our club historian, chronicles the history of a dynamic organization that, with the active input of its members, has been constantly evolving for more than half a century.

 See this print publication for an in-depth look at club history up to 2004.